-Participating Units covered by a non-variable match receive basic matching contributions whereby the Company matches 37.5 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions).
-Once the participant participates in the Plan for 60 months after completing one year of vesting service, the Company makes matching contributions in the amount of 75 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions).
+Participating Units covered by a non-variable match receive basic matching contributions whereby the Company matches 37.5 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions) following one year of vesting service.
+Once the participant participates in the Plan for 60 months after completing one year of vesting service, the Company makes matching contributions in the amount of 75 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions in the amount of 75 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions).

-Effective January 1, 2014, certain individuals who became Honeywell employees via acquisitions prior to January 1, 2013, will receive basic Company matching contributions whereby the Company matches 75 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions) once the participant has completed one year of vesting service.
+Effective January 1, 2014, certain individuals who became Honeywell employees via acquisitions prior to January 1, 2013, receive basic Company matching contributions whereby the Company matches 75 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions) once the participant has completed one year of vesting service.

-Effective January 1, 2013, eligible employees who are employed by a Participating Unit covered by a non-variable match and who are hired on or after January 1, 2013, will receive basic matching contributions whereby the Company matches 75 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions) once the participant has completed one year of vesting service.
+Effective January 1, 2013, eligible employees who are employed by a Participating Unit covered by a non-variable match and who were hired on or after January 1, 2013, receive basic matching contributions whereby the Company matches 75 percent of the first 8 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions) once the participant has completed one year of vesting service.